Competition Smoked Baby Back Ribs

 Preheat your grill to smoke mode or 200°F.

 Remove the membrane on the back side of the ribs with a knife and a paper towel.
-Rub with your preferred seasoning, or use the Smoke Infused Competition Smoked Rub.
+Rub with your preferred seasoning or use the Smoked Apple Chipotle Rub.

 Place on the grates of your grill and smoke for 2 hours.

-After 2 hours, remove from the grill and turn the temperature up to 250 degrees F. Create an aluminum boat for each set of ribs and place the ribs inside.
+After 2 hours, remove from the grill and turn the temperature up to 250°F. Create an aluminum boat for each set of ribs and place the ribs inside.
 Pour a cup of apple juice over the ribs into the boat and seal the aluminum foil.
 Return the ribs to the grill for another 2 hours.

 Remove the ribs from the apple juice bath and coat with barbecue sauce.
-Turn the temperature of the grill up to 350 degrees F. Return to the ribs to the grill after the grill has preheated.
-You''re just trying to get the barbecue sauce to firm up a bit, so only leave your ribs on the grill for about 15 minutes.
-Don''t leave the grill during this step - the sugar from the apple juice and barbecue sauce can burn very easily, so stay close by to supervise.
+Turn the temperature of the grill up to 350°F. Return to the ribs to the grill after the grill has preheated.
+You're just trying to get the barbecue sauce to firm up a bit, so only leave your ribs on the grill for about 15 minutes.
+Don't leave the grill during this step - the sugar from the apple juice and barbecue sauce can burn very easily, so stay close by to supervise.